gumaerc-testorg/21g.102-spring-2015/content/pages/assignments.md

 1. Memorize Basic Conversation for in-class performance.
-2. Read "Recommended Study Procedures for Spoken Chinese Classes" in [Related Resources]({{< baseurl >}}/pages/related-resources) and follow the procedures for preparation.
+2. Read "Recommended Study Procedures for Spoken Chinese Classes" in {{% resource_link d2f902d9-468c-6119-dc7d-45807e269288 "Related Resources" %}} and follow the procedures for preparation.
 3. Be familiar with all the Supplementary Vocabulary on p.
 228 and read the Grammatical and Cultural Notes on pp. 228–31.